jamiekt/jstark/CONTRIBUTING.md

 pyspark requires a Java runtime in order to work.
 Hence if you get error:

 > The operation couldn’t be completed.
 Unable to locate a Java Runtime.
-> Please visit http://www.java.com for information on installing Java.

 when trying to run pyspark you will need to install a Java runtime.
 On my mac I did this by issuing: